babelouest/glewlwyd/docs/GETTING_STARTED.md

 This module has the same behaviour as the legacy Glewlwyd 1.x Oauth2.
 The new features available are:

 - Allow to use a refresh token as a `"rolling refresh"`, so every time an access token is refreshed, the lifetime of the refresh token will be reset to the original duration.
-So if a token is refreshed periodically, users won't have to reconnect and request a new refresh token every 2 weeks or so.
+Then if a token is refreshed periodically, users won't have to reconnect and request a new refresh token every 2 weeks or so.
 - Allow to overwrite default `rolling refresh` setting and refresh token duration for every scope individually. `rolling refresh` disabled and the lowest refresh token duration have precedence in case of conflicting scopes settings.
 - Allow to add mutiple user properties in the `access_token` rather than one.